About GraphQL

 Connect to API endpoint

-For security, the API endpoint Url is based on your instance.
+The API endpoint Url is based on your instance.

 https://[yourinstance].pipelineapp.io/app/graphql/api/